Q&A with Charlie

-Question: Charlie, what do think about public policies that permit transgender females and compete in female sports.
+Question: Charlie, what do think about public policies that permit transgender females to compete in female sports.

-Answer: If you paint an orange red, it doesn’t make it an apple.
+If you paint an orange red, it doesn’t make it an apple.
 Neither does rolling horse manure in powdered sugar make it a donut.
-Likewise, changing your name and physical appearance to that of the opposite sex doesn’t make you the opposite sex.
-Science says that to believe you can transgender or change your gender with camouflage is delusional because XX and XY chromosomes remain unchanged.
+And changing your appearance to that of the opposite biological sex doesn’t make you the opposite biological sex.
+Your XX or XY chromosomes remain unchanged.

-That said, however, the delusion is fine with me if it makes you feel better about yourself, AND you don’t attempt to make it the bases for public policies that disadvantages others.
-That includes public policies that disadvantage XX females when XY males, who identify as transgender females, are permitted to compete with them in sports.
+That said, however, go ahead a transgender if it makes you feel better about yourself, but it is simply unfair to make it the basis for public policies that disadvantage others.
+That includes public policies that disadvantage biological XX females when biological XY males, who identify as transgender females, are permitted to compete with them in sports.

 Question: What do you see as the main difference between the temperaments of Asians and Westerners?

 Answer: I agree with an old Asian expression: "Asian like water—long time to boil but once hot take lifetime to cool down.
 Westerner like sand—fast hot and fast cool.
 Do not last."